Wollivan/SquadronLeader/rules.md

 ## Advanced Rules

-Now check out the <a href="https://squadronleader.netlify.app/rules/advanced">advanced rules</a> and see if you have what it takes to rule the skies!
+Now check out the <a href="https://squadronleader.netlify.app/rules/advanced">advanced rules</a> and see if you have what it takes to rule the air!

 Alright enough chatter, let's take to the skies!